 MDF is affordable and readily available.
 It consists of recycled leftovers from solid woodcuts, fibers, and resin mixed with wax.
 MDF is more compact and less durable than solid wood.
 With technology, manufacturing has advanced, and high-end MDF boards are as durable as natural wood.
 Classes of engineered wood depend on the size of the board, its consistency, and the type of glue and fibers used.

-Some people turn away from MDF products because man-made products are not as popular as natural materials.
 MDF is a high-grade material from recycled wood fibers and resin.
 It is dried and pressed to produce dense, stable sheets.
 It does not warp or crack like wood.
+Some people turn away from MDF products because man-made products are less popular than natural materials.

 Earlier, MDF was less durable, unlike the old solid wood.
 There was a fast-growth rapid in technology and manufacturing where engineered wood has become more reliable and affordable hence its popularity.